metaborg/java-front/java-front/languages/Java-1.5/README.md

 * statements - All statements
 * types - Primitive and reference types, widening and narrowing of these types, numerical promotions, and other kinds of conversions between types

-In each directory, there are 4 possible subdirectories:
+In each directory, there are 4 possible subdirectories which contain an aspect of the static semantics:

 * syntax - Syntax definitions in SDF2
 * trans - Transformation definitions in Stratego
 * names - Name binding definitions in NaBL
 * types - Type system definitions in TS

+The conformance test against the JDT is located at: [../../../java-conformance](../../../java-conformance).

 Note that the name of this directory, Java-1.5, only indicates that the syntax is of Java 5.
 Our name and type specification does __not__ support the following features from Java 5 yet: